m652i/Qt-development/QR code generator/README.md

+**Colorful QR code generator**

-**This is a QT implementation a QR code generator using the library provided by Nayuki, more info below.**
+This is a QT implementation a QR code generator using the library provided by Nayuki, more info below.
 I also have the deployed version uploaded in another folder, if you need it just download it and use it.

 Basically the function here makes everything work.